 To purge a single item from the cache, open its More menu and select Purge from CDN Cache.
 To purge multiple items, select the items you want to purge, then open the Action menu and select Purge from CDN Cache.
 You can select the full contents of the Space by clicking the checkbox in the header, to the left of the Name column.

 Either way, you’ll see a prompt to confirm the purge:

 Click Purge Item/Selected/Space from CDN Cache.
-(The text will vary depending on if you’ve selected a single item, multiple items, or the entire contents of the Space.)
+(The text will vary depending on if you’ve selected a single item, multiple items, or the entire contents of the bucket.)
 Clicking this button will send the invalidation request to the CDN edge servers.

-Here, you can choose a single directory or the entire space to remove the files they contain from the cache.
+Here, you can choose a single directory or the entire bucket to remove the files they contain from the cache.
 After you make your selection, click Purge Selected Directories to send the invalidation request to the edge servers.